SuboptimalEng/orbital/README.md

 - First download the DMG file.
 - Open it and you will see this popup.
-- Whoa Suboptimal, that looks scary, why is it there?
+- Whoa that looks scary, why is it there?

 ## Frequently Asked Questions (FAQ)